 The faculty members in the Applied Cognition area include:

-Dr. Kathryn Becker-Blease (EVOLVE Lab) – Research interests include developmental traumatology, classroom and lab-based educational research, and the effects of trauma stress on attention and memory across the lifespan.
+Dr. Kathryn Becker-Blease (Ascend Lab) – Research interests include implementation of effective higher education teaching and learning practices, developmental traumatology, and the effects of trauma stress on attention and memory across the lifespan.
+(Currently accepting students.)

-Dr. Bernieri, Frank – (ISL lab: http://liberalarts.oregonstate.edu/school-psychological-science/isl - Research interests involve face-to-face interaction processes (both automatic and controlled) as they apply to organizational settings, educational settings, individuals with behavior or communication related disabilities, human-robot interactions, and human-animal interactions.
+Dr. Frank Bernieri – (Interpersonal Sensitivity Lab) - Research interests involve face-to-face interaction processes (both automatic and controlled) as they apply to organizational settings, educational settings, individuals with behavior or communication related disabilities, human-robot interactions, and human-animal interactions.
+(Currently accepting students.)

-Dr. John Edwards – Research concerns causal uncertainty (recently extended into the health domain), effects of meditation, intersections between Buddhist philosophy and social cognition, attributions about situations.
+Dr. John Edwards – Research concerns causal uncertainty (recently extended into the health domain), effects of meditation, intersections between Buddhist philosophy and social cognition and attributions about situations.
+(Currently accepting students.)

 Dr. Regan A. R. Gurung – Two major lines of social cognition research interests: Factors influencing learning in higher education and the role of clothing in diffusing racism, sexism, objectification, and prejudice.
 (Currently accepting students.)